Articles in this section

 Last Log Record A relative time value from the current time to the last log record for a given computer.

-Last Screenshot A relative time value from the current time to the screen shot for a given computer.
-This is only displayed if Screenshots are enabled.
+Last Screenshot A relative time value from the current time to the screenshot for a given computer.
+This is only displayed if screenshots are enabled (requires the Screen Details (Add-on)).

-Click on a given Computer Agent to bring up detailed information about the computer.
+Click on a given Computer Agent to bring up its detailed Agent Info and Activity Details:

 Computer Agents Search and Filter

 An automated audit log entry of active but non-reporting computer Agents within the account is also available in the Security Audit Log.
-You can learn more about the Agents Not Reporting audit log entry here.
+You'll be able to learn more about the Agents Not Reporting audit log entry here.

 Admins can take advantage of new advanced search capabilities by selecting the filter icon on the right side of the search bar.
 Selecting this icon will reveal the advanced search interface.
 Using this interface, admins can create advanced searches with specific search criteria.